build-on-aws/content/tutorials/build-a-knowledge-base-with-multilingual-q-and-a-gen-ai/index.md

     return response
 ```

-### Others
+### Search in Other Ways

 With [AWS SDK for Java](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/kendra/KendraClient.html?sc_channel=el&sc_campaign=datamlwave&sc_content=build-a-knowledge-base-with-multilingual-q-and-a-gen-ai&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [Postman](https://docs.aws.amazon.com/kendra/latest/dg/searching-example.html?sc_channel=el&sc_campaign=datamlwave&sc_content=build-a-knowledge-base-with-multilingual-q-and-a-gen-ai&sc_geo=mult&sc_country=mult&sc_outcome=acq).

-## Part 3 - Add Multilingual Features 🤖🌎: Detect the Language of the Text and Translate It
+## Part 3 - Add multilingual features 🤖🌎: detect the language of the text and translate it.

 In this segment, you will use two AI/ML services that you can use with an API call: